nextgis/docs_toolbox/source/ngw_contribution_activity.rst

 * Login - NextGIS ID or user login;
 * Password - password for that user;
 * Resource ID - numbers at the end of the resource URL;
-* Start time - optional.
+* Start date - optional.
 First day of the period, in YYYY-mm-dd format;
-* End time - optionsl.
+* End date - optionsl.
 Last day of the period, in YYYY-mm-dd format, not less than 28 days and not over 366 days from the initial date.

 Outputs: